PacoMax/Microbiota_V4/README.md

    ### run_merge_Vs.sh

    This script merges all the data by 16S region.
-   You should modify it in order to work with the correct locations of your files.
+   It would be best if you modified it to work with your files' correct locations.

    ### Preparing_RDP_class.sh